falkheiland/runtipi-appstore/apps/freshrss-oidc/metadata/description.md

 <https://freshrss.github.io/FreshRSS/en/admins/16_OpenID-Connect.html>

 Initial Setup Process

 When setting up a new FreshRSS instance with OIDC, follow these steps carefully to ensure proper administrator access:

-    1. Configure your OIDC environment variables (see configuration section below)
+    1. Configure your OIDC environment variables
     2. Start your FreshRSS instance
     3. Access the Web interface – it will immediately attempt to authenticate you via your OIDC provider
     4. After successful authentication, you’ll be directed to the setup wizard